RasaHQ/lakera-agent-security/README.md

 You: My budget is $25,000-$35,000 for a new SUV
 Agent: [searches inventory] I found several SUVs in your range:
-- 2025 Skoda Kamiq: $28,000 (panoramic sunroof, heated seats)
+- 2024 Honda CR-V: $33,000 (Honda Sensing, spacious interior, AWD available)
-- 2024 Peugeot 2008: $29,500 (i-Cockpit, blind spot monitoring)
+- 2024 Kia Sportage: $30,000 (panoramic sunroof, wireless charging, 10-year warranty)

-You: What would the monthly payment be for the Skoda?
+You: What would the monthly payment be for the Honda CR-V?
-Agent: [calculates financing] For the $28,000 Skoda Kamiq with a 60-month loan:
+Agent: [calculates financing] For the $33,000 Honda CR-V with a 60-month loan:
-- Monthly payment: $534.73
+- Monthly payment: $629.73
-- Total interest: $4,083.80
+- Total interest: $4,783.80
 ```